mikeedwards/po2json/README.md

 * `po2json.parseFileSync(fileName[, options])`
 	* `fileName` - path to the po file
 	* `options` - same as for `po2json.parse`

-#### fallback-to-msgid
-If `fallback-to-msgid` is set, for those entries that would be omitted (fuzzy entries without the fuzzy flag) and for those that are empty, the msgid will be used as translation in the json file.
-If the entry is plural, msgid_plural will be used for msgstr[1].
-This means that this option makes sense only for those languages that have nplurals=2.

 ### Command Line Arguments